What We’re Doing to Change Things

 We have recently set up a Higher Education working group to look at diversity in universities and higher education establishments and to encourage a pooling of ideas across both the corporate and the higher education sectors to reduce the gender gap across governing bodies and faculties, as well as to analyse and act to improve the experiences of female students.

 The 30% Club is collaborating with Speakers for Schools, an independent charity that organises free talks by inspirational speakers, including business leaders, for state secondary schools and colleges.
-For two weeks in January there will be a special board focus when speakers will deliver a series of talks on the theme of ‘Equality Across the Board’ that will aim to encourage girls to see their potential in leadership positions.
-A host of leading industry figures have already committed to give these talks, including: Sir Roger Carr, Chairman of BAE Systems; Sir Peter Gershon, Chairman of Tate & Lyle; Robert Swannell, Chairman of Marks & Spencer; Ian Powell, Chairman of PwC; Steven Lovegrove, Permanent Secretary for DECC; Sir John Parker, Chairman of Anglo American PLC and Helena Morrissey, CEO of Newton Investment Management.
+January has seen a special board focus with speakers delivering a series of talks on the theme of ‘Equality Across the Board’ that aim to encourage girls to see their potential in leadership positions.
+A host of leading industry figures have committed to give these talks, including: Sir Roger Carr, Chairman of BAE Systems; Sir Peter Gershon, Chairman of Tate & Lyle; Robert Swannell, Chairman of Marks & Spencer; Ian Powell, Chairman of PwC; Steven Lovegrove, Permanent Secretary for DECC; Sir John Parker, Chairman of Anglo American PLC and Helena Morrissey, CEO of Newton Investment Management.
+Click here to see our launch video.

 More broadly the 30% Club is also working to bring about real transformation by: